1972 United States presidential election: Democratic nomination

-Walter Fauntroy, Delegate from Washington, D. C.

 Primaries

-Senate Majority Whip Ted Kennedy, the youngest brother of late President John F. Kennedy and late United States Senator Robert F. Kennedy, was the favorite to win the 1972 nomination, but he announced he would not be a candidate.
-The favorite for the Democratic nomination then became Senator Ed Muskie, the 1968 vice-presidential nominee.
-Muskie's momentum collapsed just prior to the New Hampshire primary, when the so-called "Canuck letter" was published in the Manchester Union-Leader.
+Senate Majority Whip Ted Kennedy, the youngest brother of former president John F. Kennedy and former senator Robert F. Kennedy, both of whom were assassinated in the 1960s, was the favorite to win the 1972 nomination, but he announced he would not be a candidate.
+The favorite for the Democratic nomination then became Maine Senator Ed Muskie, the 1968 vice-presidential nominee.
+Muskie's momentum collapsed just prior to the New Hampshire primary, when the "Canuck letter" was published in the Manchester Union-Leader.
 The letter, actually a forgery from Nixon's "dirty tricks" unit, claimed that Muskie had made disparaging remarks about French-Canadians – a remark likely to injure Muskie's support among the French-American population in northern New England.
 Subsequently, the paper published an attack on the character of Muskie's wife Jane, reporting that she drank and used off-color language during the campaign.
 Muskie made an emotional defense of his wife in a speech outside the newspaper's offices during a snowstorm.
 Though Muskie later stated that what had appeared to the press as tears were actually melted snowflakes, the press reported that Muskie broke down and cried, shattering the candidate's image as calm and reasoned.

 Nearly two years before the election, South Dakota Senator George McGovern entered the race as an anti-war, progressive candidate.
 McGovern was able to pull together support from the anti-war movement and other grassroots support to win the nomination in a primary system he had played a significant part in designing.

-On January 25, 1972, New York Representative Shirley Chisholm announced she would run, and became the first African-American woman to run for the Democratic or Republican presidential nomination.
+On January 25, 1972, New York Representative Shirley Chisholm announced she would run, and became the first African-American woman to run for a major-party presidential nomination.
 Hawaii Representative Patsy Mink also announced she would run, and became the first Asian American person to run for the Democratic presidential nomination.
 On April 25, George McGovern won the Massachusetts primary.
 Two days later, journalist Robert Novak quoted a "Democratic senator", later revealed to be Thomas Eagleton, as saying: "The people don't know McGovern is for amnesty, abortion, and legalization of pot.
 Once middle America – Catholic middle America, in particular – finds this out, he's dead."
 The label stuck, and McGovern became known as the candidate of "amnesty, abortion, and acid".
 It became Humphrey's battle cry to stop McGovern—especially in the Nebraska primary.